 HANDMADE IN BERLIN – All books are printed, bound and handcrafted in Berlin

-AVAILABLE IN GERMAN AND ENGLISH – Wilma and Wolf is being published in two languages, German and English.
-Both versions are charming, unique and filled with originality
+AVAILABLE IN GERMAN, ENGLISH & FRENCH – Wilma and Wolf is available in three languages.
+All versions are charming, unique and filled with originality